ibm-cloud-docs/vmwaresolutions/vcenter/vrw-planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Requirements and planning for VMware Regulated Workloads
+# Planning for VMware Regulated Workloads
 {: #vrw-planning}

 Review the following requirements before you order your VMware® Regulated Workloads instance.
 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your capacity requirements, and services requirements.